 Does Lack of Sleep Cause Weight Gain?

-To finally answer, “does lack of sleep cause weight gain,” several factors play a role in why weight gain is common in those who suffer from a lack of sleep.
+Several factors play a role in why weight gain is common in those who suffer from a lack of sleep.
 For one, when you suffer from sleep deprivation, your body releases a higher amount of the stress hormone cortisol.
 As a result, you have an increased appetite.

 Typically, when you're tired, you're going to make food decisions based on what's easiest and quickest.
 Therefore, instead of preparing a salad, you're going to go for a bag of potato chips.